solita/solita.github.com/_posts/2022-06-15-edutainment-ai.md

 In the backstory, an absent-minded researcher built this app for herself.
 She'd use it to locate her important things before going for a trip.
 Exhibition visitors get to use the app and help the researcher to pack.

-![Early stage testing setup](/img/edutainment-with-ai/early-stage-testing-environment.png) _R&D version of the exhibition item_
+![Early stage testing setup](/img/edutainment-with-ai/early-stage-testing-environment.png) _R&D version of the exhibition item.
+Photo: Sampsa Piira / Heureka_

 In the concept phase it was clear that we want to use a real-time object detection solution.
 With rather tight time budget for development (roughly two weeks), we agreed to use a stock pre-trained model.
 Retraining with specific objects was an option to consider if necessary.